ilarramendi/BetterCovers/README.md

 # Planned features
 - [ ] Executable for windows
-- [ ] Option to save images on Emby metadata folder to improve menu loading time (if metadata is on faster drive)
+- [ ] Option to save images on Agent metadata folder to improve menu loading time (if metadata is on faster drive)
 - [ ] Different themes (suggestions are apreciate)
 - [ ] Improve to run as a service and make script to create service on linux
 - [ ] Add to PyPi?
 - [ ] Plugin for most common media servers
 - [ ] Use existing cover
 - [x] Episodes support, get cover from internet or extract with ffmpeg
-- [ ] Add aditional mediainfo properties (dolby, ATMOS, language?, audio channels)
+- [ ] Add aditional mediainfo properties (dolby, ATMOS, audio channels)
 - [ ] Add studio/provider
-- [ ] Add aditional providers (suggestions?)
+- [ ] Add aditional ratings providers (suggestions?)
 - [ ] Add certifications
 - [ ] Add python dependencies file
 - [x] Add docker container